velu303/EmployeeApp_PlayFramework/README.md

   - import the project before you have to install scala plugin
   - File -> Settings -> plugins -> where you can search scala and then install
-  - Open project -> it will ask you select the Sbt to download the dependencies
+  - Open project -> it will ask you select the Sbt as project to download the dependencies automatically.
-  -